Continuous Multi-line Queues and TASEP: Discrete and continuous density functions

 \begin{proposition} For any $N\ge n\ge 2$ we have

 \end{proposition}

 \begin{proof}

-Suppose we have a discrete MLQ whose bottom row $n$ is labelled by the reverse permutation, with a particle labeled $n+1-i$ at position $b_i$, for $1\leq i\leq n$, where $b_1<\dots<b_n$.
-It is a direct consequence of the construction of MLQs that the position of the boxes on row $n-1$, $b'_1<\dots<b'_{n-1}$ must be such that $b_i<b'_1\le b_{i+1}$ for $1\le i<n$ and they must also correspond to the reverse permutation (of length $n-1$).
-It follows by induction that each row is labelled by a reverse permutation.
+Suppose we have a discrete MLQ whose bottom row $n$ is labeled by the reverse permutation, with a particle labeled $n+1-i$ at position $b_i$, for $1\leq i\leq n$, where $b_1<\dots<b_n$.
+It is a direct consequence of the construction of MLQs that the positions of the boxes in row $n-1$, $b'_1<\dots<b'_{n-1}$ must be such that $b_i<b'_i\le b_{i+1}$ for $1\le i<n$, hence they must also correspond to the reverse permutation (of length $n-1$).
+It follows by induction that each row is labeled by a reverse permutation.

-Thus the bully paths will never touch each other and we may use the Lindstr\"om-Gessel-Viennot lemma, see e.g. \cite [Chapter 2.7]{EC1}.
-We may say that each bully path starts at the beginning of the row, that is on positions $(r,0)$ for $1\le r\le n$ (matrix notation).
+Thus the bully paths do not wrap and are non-intersecting, so to enumerate them we may use the Lindstr\"om-Gessel-Viennot lemma, see for example \cite [Chapter 2.7]{EC1}.
+Extend each bully path to start at the beginning of the row, that is at positions $(r,0)$ for $1\le r\le n$ (matrix notation).
 See Figure \ref{fi_LGV_simple} for an illustration.

-The number of (non-cyclic) paths using only right and down steps from $(r,0)$ to $(n,b_i)$ is $\binom{b_i+n-r}{n-r}$.
+The number of (non-wrapping) paths using only right and down steps from $(r,0)$ to $(n,b_i)$ is $\binom{b_i+n-r}{n-r}$.
 Setting $j=n+1-r$ gives the determinant in the proposition.
 The factor $\prod_{d=1}^{n-1} \frac{1}{d!}$ can be taken out and using column operations we reduce to the standard form of the Vandermonde determinant. \end{proof}